-In the case of a sanction or fixed term suspension, the Parties will have an opportunity to submit a final appeal to the Board of Trustees within ten days of the decision of the Faculty Appeals and Review Committee.
+Faculty Appeals and Review Committee.
 If the matter is not appealed to the Faculty Appeals and Review Committee, the Parties will have twelve days from the date of the President's written determination to file an appeal to the Board of Trustees.
-The Board of Trustees' review will be based on the record, and the Board of Trustees will allow the Parties to submit written or verbal responses.
-The Board of Trustees will then make a final decision regarding both the determination of responsibility and the sanction.
-The Board of Trustees shall fix any financial arrangements with respect to termination.
-Fixed-term suspension shall normally extend over not more than one academic year.
-Such suspension will be without pay or benefits, except for health insurance benefits.
+The Board of Trustees' review will be based on the record, and the Board of Trustees will allow in a profession that depends upon freedom for its health and integrity, professors have a particular obligation to promote conditions of free inquiry and to further public understanding of academic freedom.